TideDra/VL-RLHF/README.md

     <br>
 </p>

-> [!NOTE]
+> [!WARNING]
 > Due to personal reason, this repo is no longer maintained.
-I recommmend [ms-swift](https://github.com/modelscope/ms-swift) for furthur VL-RLHF research, which supports more VLMs and RLHF methods, and is actively maintained by the ModelScope team.
+I recommend [ms-swift](https://github.com/modelscope/ms-swift) for furthur VL-RLHF research, which supports more VLMs and RLHF methods, and is actively maintained by the ModelScope team.

 ## 🎉 News
 - 🔥2024.5.30: We release the code!